naudecruywagen/wip-to-do-list/README.md

 2. **No WIP Limit:** Developers pick 1–2 tasks each from the task list and start coding immediately.
 3. **Open PR Early:** As soon as some code is ready (even if partially complete), push to a feature branch and open a Pull Request.
 Post in Slack asking for review.
 4. **Pick New Tasks:** While waiting for reviews, pick up additional tasks without waiting for merges.
-5. **Allow Context Switching:** Developers naturally switch between tasks A, B, PR reviews, CI fixes, etc.
+5. **Allow Context Switching:** Developers naturally switch between tasks A, B, PR reviews, etc.
 6. **Track WIP:** Facilitator observes the number of open PRs.
 7. **Stop:** After 10 minutes, halt coding; leave PRs open.